top of page

 1777-1798: Age of Revolution.

-The Age of Enlightenment and revolution, the birth of modern-day democracy, the biggest rebellions seen thus far.
+The Age of Enlightenment and revolution, the birth of modern-day democracy, the biggest rebellions seen thus far: this timeframe is historically significant, to say the least.
+Let's jump in.

-This time also marked the rise of nationalist identities.
-Suddenly, the place you lived in wasn’t a place anymore, it was something that made you who you were.
-Ideals and prejudice were prescribed to countries and patriotism rose in a way it never previously had.
+This time also marked the rise of nationalist identities world-wide.
+Before, the place you lived in was mostly just a place - that mattered, since it was your home.
+Now, the place wasn’t a place anymore, it was something that made you who you were.
+Characteristics and prejudices were prescribed to countries and the people living in them, and patriotism rose in a way it never previously had.
 This changed motivations for war (World War I, for instance, wouldn’t have happened without nationalist ideology being this strong) and international relations, such as hereditary enmities between nations.

 Worldwide, other historic events also took place:

 The first step to abolishing serfdom was taken in Austria while upper Canada outlawed slavery.
 Russia annexed Crimea and wared with Sweden and then Poland and the Maratha-Mysore war took place.
-There’s a civil war in Iran, and indigenous rebellions in the colonies (Peru, Xhosa, Inconfidência Mineira in Brazil, Haitian Revolution).
-There’s furthermore the White Lotus Rebellion against the Manchu dynasty in China, a failed Irish rebellion, and the Quasi-War between the US and France as well as the Liège and the Brabant Revolution.
+There was a civil war in Iran, and indigenous rebellions in the colonies (Peru, Xhosa, Inconfidência Mineira in Brazil, Haitian Revolution).
+There are the White Lotus Rebellion against the Manchu dynasty in China, a failed Irish rebellion, and the Quasi-War between the US and France as well as the Liège and the Brabant Revolution.

 The Polish-Lithuanian Commonwealth lost independence and got divided between its neighboring states, the Kingdom of Prussia, and the Austrian- and Russian Empires.
-Reason was the lack of robustness of the semi-democratic government, result was an alteration of the political landscape in Europe for the next hundred years.
+Reason for this was, interestingly enough, the lack of robustness of the semi-democratic government.
+The result was an alteration of the political landscape in Europe for the next hundred years.

 What’s also interesting is the discovery of Uranus, the first planet in the solar system that can’t be seen with the naked eye.
 This led to humanity’s realization that space is much more vast than originally thought, which impacted astronomy and sciences worldwide, as well as kindled the desire for space exploration to grow.
 Also, Uranus is the modern ruler of Aquarius: the fact that the transit of Pluto in Aquarius and the discovery of its ruler, Uranus, coincided, is quite funny.